lucianopereira86/CRUD-NodeJS-Sequelize-Swagger-MySQL/README.md

 ## Objective

-To connect a NodeJS web API with a MySQL database by using the [Sequelize ORM](https://sequelize.org/) (Object-relational mapping).
-The Swagger UI will be used to test the API.
+The objective of this guide is to make a [NodeJS Express](https://expressjs.com/pt-br/) web API connecting with a [MySQL](https://dev.mysql.com/downloads/installer/) database by using the [Sequelize ORM](https://sequelize.org/) (Object-relational mapping).
+The [Swagger UI](https://swagger.io/tools/swagger-ui/) will be used to test the API.

 ## To run this project